 What are the pros and cons of a condenser microphone?

-Condenser microphones are a great choice depending on your needs from a mic.
+Condenser microphones are a great choice depending on your needs.
 Below are some pros and cons to consider before buying one.

 - Wide frequency range

 - Come with various polar pattern directions (cardioid, multidirectional, omnidirectional)